spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202204.0/marketplace-product-quick-add-to-cart-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that merchant product can be added to cart with proper merchant in "SoldBy" section.
+Make sure that merchant related products are added to cart with the corresponding merchant in "SoldBy" section.

+Make sure that selected merchant reference affects search results while retrieving for product by name or sku.

 {% endinfo_block %}